-In accordance with the Geneva Convention and the Schengen Border Code, applicants for international protection cannot be penalised on account of their illegal entry or presence, provided they present themselves without delay to the authorities.
-Even during the investigation of false and fraudulent documents, the person may apply for international protection.
-In this case, the police investigation shall be stopped and the asylum procedure shall be initiated.
+According to the Refugee Convention and the Schengen Border Code, applicants for international protection cannot be penalised on account of their illegal entry or presence, provided they present themselves without delay to the authorities.
+Even during the investigation of false and fraud documents, the person may apply for international protection.
+In this case, the police investigation will be stopped and the asylum procedure will be initiated.

-See Section "Who may wish to make an application?" of the Practical Guide.
+See the Practical Guide on Access to the Asylum Procedure, Section 'Who may wish to make an application?', p.
+20.

-How do I recognise that someone may wish to apply for international protection?
+12 How do I recognise that someone may wish to apply for international protection?

 Many persons who may be in need of international protection do not actively apply for asylum in the country in which they arrive.
-Many of them may not know their rights and obligations or may choose not to ask for protection because of their specific situation or because of being misinformed by others, including smugglers, about their options.
+Many of them may not know their rights and obligations.
+Others may choose not to ask for protection because of their specific situation or because of being misinformed by others, including smugglers, about their options.